-Monster Hunter offers 22 accessibility features in the Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 20 accessibility features for Monster Hunter in the Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Monster Hunter is a series of action role-playing games where you hunt, kill and trap large monsters through wide-ranging landscapes.
 Each successful hunt rewards you with materials that accrue to slowly upgrade equipment that in turn enables you to face more powerful monsters.
 The vast landscape, huge range of weapons and tactics make this a unique experience.

 You can choose Hit Effects: Optional to turn down blood animations.
 You can choose whether you can see your characters outline when obscured and also adjust the visual representation of hits.

 You can chat with other players via the on-screen keyboard, or by using preset shoutouts.
 There are also present ping shouts in certain circumstances.
 You can register up to three custom groups of preset shoutouts for easy access during a quest.
 Automatically translated shoutouts cannot be edited, but your shoutouts will be translated to match your companions' languages.
 You can also send stickers in the chat.
 Each sticker has a text box in which you can enter your own message.

 Content Rating: PEGI 12

 Platforms: 3DS and 2DS, PS2, PS4, PSP, Switch, Wii, Wii U and Xbox One

 Players: You can play this with 4 players online